Karan-05/financial_app/README.md

 ### Heroku vs. AWS Deployment

 Choosing between Heroku and AWS for deployment depends on your project's specific needs, scalability requirements, and resource management preferences.
-Here's a comparison to help understand the strengths and trade-offs of each platform:
+Here's a detailed comparison to help understand the strengths and trade-offs of each platform:

 | Feature                   | Heroku                                             | AWS EC2 & ECR with CodeDeploy                        |
 |---------------------------|----------------------------------------------------|------------------------------------------------------|